pyxem/kikuchipy/doc/reference.rst

     :inherited-members: Signal2D
     :show-inheritance:

-These methods are exclusive to LazyEBSD objects.
+These methods are exclusive to LazyEBSD instances.

 .. currentmodule:: kikuchipy.signals.LazyEBSD